Liz Clarke

 lclarke@brocku.ca

-Liz Clarke (PhD Wilfrid Laurier University) teaches classes in popular narrative, serial storytelling, film history, film theory, film and TV genres, and gender film and TV.
-Her research examines women in film and television both on and off the screen.
-Her current book project is on women in war films from 1908 to 1918.
+Liz Clarke (PhD Wilfrid Laurier University) teaches classes in popular narrative, serial storytelling, labour and film (production guilds and unions), film history, film theory, film and TV genres, and gender film and TV.
+Her past book project was on women in war films from 1908 to 1918.
 She also researches women writers in film and television from the silent period to contemporary female show-runners.
+She is currently researching the Directors Guild of Canada.

 I am happy to supervise projects in the following areas: